Capillary/ecom-api-document/source/includes/_picklist.md

 locationId | int | Fetch picklist of a specific location by location id searchFromDate | date | Get picklists created on and after a specific date.
-Pass the date in `MM/DD/YYYY` format searchSku | string | Fetch picklists consisting of a specific SKU. pageNumber | int | For results in multiple pages, specify the page number that you want to see pageSize | int | Specify the number of results to be shown per page pickerId | string | Picker id assigned to the picklist picklistOperatorID | string | Fetch picklists  of a specific operator.
+Pass the date in `MM/DD/YYYY` format searchSku | string | Fetch picklists consisting of a specific SKU. pageNumber | int | For results in multiple pages, specify the page number that you want to fetch pageSize | int | Specify the number of results to be shown per page pickerId | string | Picker id assigned to the picklist picklistOperatorID | string | Fetch picklists  of a specific operator.
 Pass the unique GUID of the operator